d0x2f/d0x2f.github.io/blog/content/Everything You Need to Know About Postgres Partitioning.md

 ## The Default Partition

-Ok, so you have a partitioned table and a bunch of partitions for various keys values.
+Ok, so you have a partitioned table and a bunch of partitions for various key values.
 Let's say your automation failed to create today's partition for some reason.
 What happens when records are inserted?

 ```psql
 postgres=# INSERT INTO invoice (created_at) values (now());